FI0705 – Travel

 - A detailed explanation must be provided when travel begins or ends from any location other than the employee's official station.
 If there is a major airport near the employee's official station, the employee should use the official station airport or provide cost savings documentation for the use of an alternate airport.
 The cost of meals, lodging and mileage that will be claimed should be included in the determination of any potential savings.

 - In-route expenses are limited to one day each way.
 (See International Travel section.)

 - The entry and approval of the request to travel and the request for reimbursement of expenses must be processed in the IRIS system.
-Forms that can be used by travelers to provide this information to their departments and all other university financial forms are available on the Treasurer's Office web site, Travel Program.
+Forms that can be used by travelers to provide this information to their departments and all other university financial forms are available on the Office of Finance web site, Travel Program.

 - The campus business officer (or designee) and the university treasurer (or designee) must approve any exceptions to this policy.

 - University travel regulations and procedures applying to senior-level administrators can be found in TRAVEL SUPPLEMENT NUMBER ONE.
 The chief financial officer must approve exceptions to policy for senior-level administrators.